marcvanderkamp/enlighten/README.md

 3) This will download the Repository enzlig_tools for use on your local computer.

-4) Several scripts in the current repository require you to set the ENZLIG environment variable to indicate the location of the repository.
+4) Some scripts (struct.sh) in the current repository require you to set the ENZLIG environment variable to indicate the location of the repository.

 In bash: